Sophia0830BNU/SDE/README.md

 ## Citing

-If you find this work is helpful to your research, please consider citing our paper:
+If you find this work is helpful to your research, please consider citing our paper